An Adaptive Multi Agent Bitcoin Trading System: Case Studies

+This fixed weekly prompt gave each agent a stable interpretation of the three core metrics: regret, returns, and Sharpe ratio.
+The prompt stated that regret was 100\% for all agents, which indicated that they were consistently beating the baseline portfolio.
+The same prompt also reported strongly negative returns and Sharpe values, showing that the losses came from volatility and allocation size rather than from incorrect market direction.
+Keeping this message constant for the entire week meant that the agents did not redefine their objectives widely in response to changing daily feedback.
+This stability allowed them to update their internal decision rules gradually and consistently toward the same conclusion: maintain directional accuracy while reducing unnecessary allocation variability.

 This design created an asymmetric effect across agents.
 The Signals agent, whose reasoning depends on interpreting natural language (news flow, sentiment reports, and textual priors), was able to incorporate such guidance effectively.
 For example, phrases such as “your signals consistently beat the baseline” reinforced its conviction, while instructions to prioritise high-confidence sources translated directly into more decisive sentiment weighting.
-This alignment between the form of feedback and the nature of the task explains why Signals exhibited marked improvement, as observed in the weekly narratives where it explicitly referenced feedback when framing its allocation logic.
+This alignment between the form of feedback and the nature of the task explains why the Signals Agent produced a cumulative gain of approximately 6\% during the week in which the long-term prompt remained unchanged, compared with the 4\% gain observed in the same period without stable weekly guidance.

 By contrast, the Quants agent operates on numerical indicators such as VWAP, RSI, MACD, and ADX.
 Template feedback like “re-evaluate your indicator selection” offered no implementable adjustment to thresholds or weighting schemes, leaving its behaviour largely unchanged across weeks.
 Similarly, the Decision agent requires explicit allocation rules to balance Quants and Signals outputs.
 General remarks such as “improve allocation logic” or “reduce over-hedging” lacked the precision needed to modify weighting formulas, leading to continued inconsistencies in cash versus BTC exposure.
 In short, long-term feedback improved Signals because the guidance was expressed in a medium the agent could directly utilise, while Quants and Decision remained unaffected as they require structured, numeric adaptations rather than high-level prose.